-The Company's planned exploration program will include an airborne geophysical survey and ground geophysical surveys followed by diamond drilling to test both the strike extensions and depth potential of the deposits outlined to date.
-In addition, the Company will collect and assay a bulk sample from the Central Zone to confirm the grade indicated by a previous one-tonne bulk surface sample, which returned a grade of 5.1 g/t gold, considerably higher than the average grade of the drill hole samples in this area.
+The Company also plans to collect and assay a bulk sample from the Central Zone to confirm the grade indicated by a previous one-tonne bulk surface sample, which returned a grade of 5.1 g/t gold, considerably higher than the average grade of the drill hole samples in this area.
 At least three other target areas of known gold and/or base metal mineralization have been reported from the various generations of regional exploration outside the CAS and Norra Zones.
 Further exploration is warranted in these zones.